Here Are Your 2017 Billboard Music Award Winners

 Drake Featuring WizKid & Kyla, “One Dance”

-Justin Timberlake, “Can’t Stop The Feeling!”
+Justin Timberlake, “Can’t Stop the Feeling!”

 Twenty One Pilots, “Heathens”